Vampire (Buffy the Vampire Slayer): Variations

+Development

-The idea of the "vamp faces" — to have vampires' human features distort to become more demonic — was implemented because Whedon wanted to have high school students that the other characters could interact with normally only to discover that these people would turn out be vampires, creating a sense of paranoia.
-He also wanted to make the vampires look demonic, stating, "I didn't think I really wanted to put a show on the air about a high school girl who was stabbing normal-looking people in the heart.
-I thought somehow that might send the wrong message, but when they are clearly monsters, it takes it to a level of fantasy that is safer."
+In the show, the idea of the "vamp faces" — to have vampires' human features distort to become more demonic — was implemented because Whedon wanted to have high school students that the other characters could interact with normally only to later reveal that these people were vampires, creating a sense of paranoia.
+He also wanted to make the vampires look demonic to avoid airing a show "about a high school girl who was stabbing normal-looking people in the heart".

 In early episodes, the vampires appeared "very white-faced, very creepy, very ghoulish".
 This was changed in later seasons to make the vampires look more human because of the sympathetic vampire character Angel and because elaborate make-up was time-consuming.
 Whedon said that people thought the white faces were "funny looking" but found it creepy, comparing it to the monsters in zombie movies such as Day of the Dead and The Evil Dead.
 The character of the Master was designed to be in permanent vamp face to highlight his age and make him appear animalistic.
-Make-up artist John Vulich based the Master's appearance on a bat, saying that the character has devolved to a more primal, demonic state over the years.
+Make-up artist John Vulich based the Master's appearance on a bat, suggesting that the character had devolved to a more primal, demonic state over the years.

+When creating the vampire "rules" that they would use in the show, the writers used elements from existing vampire lore.
+They decided the vampires would not fly as in the Buffy movie because they could not make flying vampires look convincing on a television budget.
 It was decided that vampires and their clothes would turn to dust after they died.
-The introduction to one episode, "The Wish", parodied this vampiric trait; when Buffy kills a non-humanoid demon, Willow wonders why the demon corpse "doesn't go poof" and must be buried.
-Joss Whedon had the vampires explode into dust because it was practical, it demonstrates that they are monsters, he did not want a high school girl killing bad guys every episode and have them clean up bodies for 20 minutes, and it also "looks really cool".
+According to the Gamer.com, this effect cost nearly five thousand dollars to create.
+Each episode of Buffy the Vampire Slayer contains fifty to eighty special effects shots around 10 percent of that ended up in the final shows.
+Garlic is mentioned or used as vampire repellent in a few episodes, but its effect on vampires is never stated.
+Some established rules, such as a vampire's inability to enter a home uninvited, both helped and hindered the storytelling.
+Whedon said that whereas shows such as The X-Files spend time explaining the science behind the supernatural and making it as real as possible, Buffy and Angel are more concerned with the emotion resulting from the supernatural rather than justifying how it could conceivably exist.
+The shows therefore tend to gloss over the details of vampire and demon lore, simply using the Hellmouth as a plot device to explain unexplainable things.

 In the first episode, vampires' clothes reflect the era in which they died.
 Joss Whedon felt this concept was a "charming notion" but rejected it because he believed that if every vampire in the show were dressed in old-fashioned clothes, they would cease to be scary.